 530-752-5874 Office phone

-Dr. Himmel joined the UCD Seed Biotechnology Center in July 2015 to lead the seed industry funded Collaboration for the Identification of Plant Pathogen Strains (CPPSI).
-She brings 25 years of experience in disease resistance discovery and development, research leadership, product discovery and development in the Agricultural Sciences.
-Phyllis received her MS and PhD in Plant Pathology from the University of Arizona.
+Dr. Himmel joined the UCD Seed Biotechnology Center in July 2015 to lead the seed industry-funded Collaboration for the Identification of Plant-Pathogen Strains (CPPSI).
+She brings 25 years of experience in disease resistance discovery and development, research leadership, and product discovery and development in the Agricultural Sciences.
+Phyllis received her MS and Ph.D. in Plant Pathology from the University of Arizona.
 After a 3 year USDA/ARS Post Doc researching WSBMV in hard red winter wheat at the University of Illinois, Phyllis joined the Asgrow (later Seminis, Monsanto) Vegetable Seed Company as a research pathologist.
 She established and led a program to identify and develop resistance in vegetables to viral pathogens, eventually leading the global pathology team of 64 scientists and staff as Director of Research Pathology.
-While at Marrone Bio Innovations, Phyllis held personnel and product management roles in the discovery and development of plant and microbe based biopesticides.
+While at Marrone Bio Innovations, Phyllis held personnel and product management roles in the discovery and development of plant and microbe-based biopesticides.

 Program Manager, Whitney Lowe